Indigo: Electric indigo

 "Electric indigo" is brighter than the pigment indigo reproduced above.
 When plotted on the CIE chromaticity diagram, this color is at 435 nanometers, in the middle of the portion of the spectrum traditionally considered indigo, i.e., between 450 and 420 nanometers.
 This color is only an approximation of spectral indigo, since actual spectral colors are outside the gamut of the sRGB color system.

 Deep indigo (web color blue-violet)

-At right is displayed the web color "blue-violet", a color intermediate in brightness between electric indigo and pigment indigo.
+The web color "blue-violet" is a color intermediate in brightness between electric indigo and pigment indigo.
 It is also known as "deep indigo".

 Web color indigo

-The color box on the right displays the web color indigo.
-Its hue is closer to violet than to indigo dye for which the color is named.
+The web color indigo has a hue that is closer to violet than to indigo dye for which the color is named; see § Web era.

+Web-safe indigo

+Web-safe indigo is similar to the indigo of a color wheel, though less intense, and uses a blue-to-red ratio of 3:1 instead of 4:1.